Arduar/arduar.github.io/index.md

 Each of us, Man, Medorian, and Raksha being among the first portion!

 ##### PRIEST
-And so, Michah and many of his closest allies descended into the world unseen, for they longed for adventure but knew well the mind of their Father.
+And so, Michah and many of his closest allies descended into the world unseen, for they longed for adventure but knew well the mind of their Parent.
 The host which descended to the world as flesh is unknown, but all of us here are a part of this host, and it is said we are among the most bold.
 Jabrah, and many of the most meek stayed in the golden halls, to stay close to their Father for all ages.

 ##### DEACON
 What of the lost?
 What of Konstanyan and Lammashil?